hackclub/hackclub/workshops/challenge_ridiculous_api/README.md

 ---
-name: The dumbest API
+name: The most ridiculous API
-description: Build the dumbest/silliest API
+description: July 2018
 author: Hack Club staff
 group: challenge
 order: 2
 ---

-# Dumb API Challenge
+# Most Ridiculous API Challenge

 _This is an introduction to the July 2018 challenge we’re running.
 [Submit your projects here!](https://hackclub.com/challenge)_

-The prompt for this challenge is to create the dumbest/silliest API possible.
+The prompt for this challenge is to create the most ridiculous/dumbest/silliest API possible.
 An API is a web project that returns a response, usually dependent on some sort of query/input.

 For example, you can go to https://api.hackclub.com/v1/challenges to see all of Hack Club’s Challenges.

 ## Examples

-* https://api.github.com/zen – get a piece of advice, reload for another randomly-decided line.
+* https://api.github.com/zen – You’ll get a piece of advice.
+Reload for another randomly-decided line.
 Does almost nothing.
 * http://hypochondriapp.io/ – not an API, but same idea.
 Get the worst possible disease you could have from a symptom.
-* https://devnull-as-a-service.com/code/ – deletes whatever files you upload.

 The challenge is to create the API, but you are more than welcome to create an application like http://hypochondriapp.io/ that demonstrates your API.